shayandavoodii/OnlinePortfolioSelection.jl/docs/src/FL.md

 # Follow the Loser (FL)

-The "Follow the Loser" (FL) strategy, introduced by Borodin and [Vincent (2004)](https://proceedings.neurips.cc/paper/2003/hash/8c9f32e03aeb2e3000825c8c875c4edd-Abstract.html), involves reallocating investment weight from a stock with a superior past performance to a stock with unfavorable performance.
+The "Follow the Loser" (FL) strategy, introduced by [borodin2003can](@citet), involves reallocating investment weight from a stock with a superior past performance to a stock with unfavorable performance.
 This approach is grounded in the belief that a stock exhibiting undesirable past performance may offer a favorable return in the future.
 Presently, this package includes the following FL strategies:

 1. Reweighted Price Relative Tracking System for Automatic Portfolio Optimization
 2. Anti-Correlation (Anticor)